composer/installers/README.md

 **Natively Supported Frameworks**:

-The following frameworks natively work with Composer and will be installed to the default `vendor` directory. `composer/installers` is not needed to install packages with these frameworks:
+Most frameworks these days natively work with Composer and will be installed to the default `vendor` directory. `composer/installers` is **not needed** to install packages with these frameworks.

-* Aura
-* Symfony2
-* Yii
-* Yii2

 ## Current Supported Package Types